wmgeolab/gbDocs/docs/docs/10-workflow-overview/end-to-end-pipeline.md

 In order to continue the process of boundary research, up to this point a valid boundary would contain:
  1. A license that is appropriate for all uses (commercial, educational...)
- 2. A source that we are able to provide
+ 2. A source that we are able to provide, who geoBoundaries does not supply boundaries for.
- 3. Up to date boundary information that would update the boundary in comparison to the one geoBoundaries already has.
+ 3. Relevant boundary information that would update the boundary in comparison to the one geoBoundaries already has.

 After all of these requirements are met, then the shapefile should be downloaded and verified for complete accuracy.